Skip to content

 Correcting Memories

-What a correction is
+What an edit is

-A correction is a natural-language statement of what is wrong and what it should be.
 Graphnosis turns that statement into a diff — a precise, structured set of changes — and shows it to you.
 Nothing is written until you approve the diff.
 No AI model, local or cloud, can modify your cortex without your explicit confirmation.

-A correction is one of the few correctness events that can change a memory’s standing (see Indelibility & Determinism).
+An edit is one of the few correctness events that can change a memory’s standing (see Indelibility & Determinism).
 It does this safely: the original memory is superseded, not erased.

 Deterministic by default